 4. Have everyone turn their video ON!

-In remote board meetings, video conferencing provides the crucial face-to-face element for a successful board.
-Of course, meetings can be conducted without video.
-But with video conferencing tools, discussions will be much more interactive and fruitful.
+In remote board meetings, video conferencing provides a crucial face-to-face element for a successful board.
+Meetings can be conducted without video, but with video conferencing software, makes discussions much more interactive and fruitful.

-Participants build stronger connections when they can see each other.
-Participants will also be more aware of critical nonverbal cues by adding video.
+Participants build stronger connections when they can see each other, since they’ll be more aware of critical nonverbal cues.
 Pay attention to body language that conveys disagreement, boredom, impatience, or enthusiasm.

 5. Encourage participation in virtual meetings

-The meeting should begin with everyone speaking.
-From the very beginning, this fosters a collaborative spirit.
-In addition, it reminds us all who is in attendance.
-They do this by calling roll and announcing each attendee’s presence.
+The meeting should begin with a check in to get everyone speaking and fosters a collaborative spirit.
+In addition, it reminds meeting attendees of who is joining.

-Keep in touch with remote attendees regularly.
-From a distance, it is hard to jump into a conversation.
+Remote meetings can make it harder to jump into a conversation, so touch base with attendees regularly as the meeting progresses.
 Perhaps you can pause after each main topic and ask everyone what they think.
 There are many strategies to promote interaction; you just need to find the one that works best for your board.

 6. Collect feedback regularly

 The feedback you receive will ensure your virtual board meetings are as successful as possible.
-Give all participants a chance to give feedback after the remote board meeting.
-If you are looking for ways to enhance the board member experience, this is a perfect time.
+Give all participants a chance to give feedback on the last meeting with survey tools in board portals like Aprio.

 Get more effective virtual board meetings with board meeting software

-Making remote meetings simple and accessible can be a significant next step in improving governance.
-You can do just that with Aprio’s board portal software.
-Corporate and non-profit boards can use our platform to conduct remote board meetings.
+Aprio also offers best-in-class onboarding and technical support from former board administrators who understand how time-sensitive board issues can be.
+Discover why Aprio is a top choice for leading corporate and non-profit boards who conduct remote board meetings.
 Whether you’re a hybrid or fully remote organization, our board portal software has all the functionalities you need to succeed.